K3BAP/operating-systems/portfolio2/aufgabe3/between_processes/README.md

 # How to run
 1. Start Reader process: `./gradlew runReader`
 2. Start Main process: `./gradlew run`

+DOES NOT WORK ON WINDOWS